Nate-Hunt/THENEWWKIDD/README.md

 # Thanks for visiting, I'm Nathan Hunt!

-## Senior Computer Science student at the Unversity of Houston
+## Senior Computer Science Student at the Unversity of Houston

 ### Who I Am
 #### I am a naturally curious student in everything that I do.
 I love learning about new technologies and tools in Computer Science and Cybersecurity that I can tinker with and build upon.
 I am a more hands-on person so I enjoy jumping into new things and getting my hands dirty!
 I look forward to what my future holds and hope that you can be a part of that, in one way or another!